Curtain Falls

 "Curtain Falls" is a song by English boy band Blue.
 The song was co-written by the band and StarGate, who produced the track.
 Stevie Wonder is also credited as a writer due to the sampling of his 1976 song "Pastime Paradise".
 "Curtain Falls" was released on 8 November 2004 as the first single from Blue's first greatest hits album, Best of Blue (2004).
+It was the only song from the album released as an official single in the United Kingdom.

-Commercially, it peaked at number two in Italy, number four in the United Kingdom, and number eight in Germany.
+Commercially, "Curtain Falls" peaked at number two in Italy, number four in the United Kingdom, and number eight in Germany.
 In France, the song was re-recorded in French and re-titled "Quand le rideau tombe"; although it was released as a single there, only the English version charted.